NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5A(A) is grabbable the entire move
 - 5AA(A) is grabbable the entire move
 - 5A8 does 8A
+- 5AX added
-- 5AAX is a new string
+- 5AAX added
 - 2B
     - Turns on backturn
-    - Has a different launch angle in combos
 - 2B(A)
     - Replaced with 2A
     - Follow ups adjusted to be in line with raw 2A